HappyFunCorp/CMS/README.md

 ### Contentful

 Contentful offers the Content Preview API where you can preview the changes in the content that is not pushished yet, proven to be useful when content managers want to preview content using custom frontend solutions.

+### HyGraph

+HyGraph allows users to use the equivalent of the Preview API where you can preview the changes in the content that is not pushished yet by creating an API Key that can read the "Draft" status.

 ## Supports Websocket